felixarntz/attachment-taxonomies/readme.txt

 1. Upload the entire `attachment-taxonomies` folder to the `/wp-content/mu-plugins/` directory (create the directory if it doesn't exist).
 2. Move the file `/wp-content/mu-plugins/attachment-taxonomies/attachment-taxonomies.php` out of its directory to `/wp-content/mu-plugins/attachment-taxonomies.php`.

+Note that, while must-use plugins have the advantage that they cannot be disabled from the admin area, they cannot be updated through WordPress, so you're recommended to keep them up to date manually.

+= Administration =

+Once the plugin is activated, you will see two new submenu items under Media (Categories and Tags).
+The plugin follows the WordPress Core philosophy "Decisions, not Options" - therefore there is no additional settings screen.
+However, the plugin is easily extendable and adjustable by developers (see [FAQ](http://wordpress.org/plugins/attachment-taxonomies/faq/)).
+So if the base configuration does not suit your needs, it shouldn't be too hard to change that.

 == Frequently Asked Questions ==

+Note that all code samples below should be run before the `init` action hook and not earlier than the `plugins_loaded` (or `muplugins_loaded` if you use the plugin as a must-use plugin) hook.

 = How can I add more attachment taxonomies? =